Hands holding a pen and paperwork while sitting at a table.

 Regardless of the size of your estate, it’s always a good idea to review your will, trusts, beneficiary designations, health care directives and other documents.
 Ensuring these are all up-to-date can go a long way toward making it easier for your heirs to manage an otherwise difficult time.

 Year-end is also a time to consider your charitable giving intentions, and how to support organizations in the most tax efficient manner.
-The larger standard deduction we’ve had for several years means that deducting those gifts requires more planning.
+The OBBBA introduced several updates to charitable giving rules and permanently increased the standard deduction.
+Because of this, discussing which strategy (itemizing or taking the standard deduction) is right for you with your Baird Financial Advisor is crucial.

 Whether your plan is to support individuals or charities, now or in the future, your Baird Financial Advisor, along with our wealth planning specialists, can help you understand your options.

-As we head into the end of 2024 and begin to look forward to 2025, take a moment to look back on all that you’ve been through and accomplished this year, both personally and financially, while not losing sight of the financial goals you’ve set for yourself.
-And be sure to reach out to your Baird Financial Advisor as their role is to help you stay on track and make sure you’re working toward all those things you intended to do during the year.
-From all of us on Baird’s wealth planning team, we want to wish you a happy holidays, and best wishes for the New Year.
+As we head into the end of 2025 and look toward 2026, take a moment to reflect on all that you’ve accomplished this year, both personally and financially, and what you’re looking forward to in the year ahead.
+Your Baird Financial Advisor team is here to help you stay on track along the way.
+From all of us at Baird, we wish you a happy holiday season and we look forward to working with you in the New Year and years to come.